 back down in 2008, finishing bottom.

 West (Main) Stand at the Community Stadium

 Photo © 2009 Ciderspace

-Since then they've been down in League One - managing finishes of 12th (2008-09), 8th (2009-10), 10th (2010-11) and 10th (2011-12).
-Whilst that suggested that they might one day mount another charge towards Championship football, that has looked far less likely in recent seasons, due to the plans for owner Robbie Cowling to gradually shrink the subsidy he provides for the club's playing budget.
-That and small gates are starting to bite in terms of their previous upper-midtable status, and so the 2012-13 season saw them finish in 20th, and three points off the drop, whilst the 2013-14 season saw a marginal improvement to 16th, but still well below what they'd been used to.
-Now in the 2014-15 season, they're finding that gravity is pulling them down, and are one of five clubs battling to avoid relegation.
-At the moment it's not looking good for them.
+Back in League One, Colchester managed finishes of 12th (2008-09), 8th (2009-10), 10th (2010-11) and 10th (2011-12).
+Whilst that suggested that they might one day mount another charge towards Championship football, it never really happened particularly with owner Robbie Cowling making the decision to gradually shrink the subsidy he had been providing for the club's playing budget.
+The change in policy saw them nudge towards the other end of the table - the 2012-13 season saw them finish in 20th, and three points off the drop, whilst the 2013-14 season saw a marginal improvement to 16th, but for 2014-15 they dipped down to 19th, and ended up dropping in 23rd place in the following season.

 We used to visit Colchester's ground at Layer Road in years gone by.
 However after nearly three decades after they first began trying, Colchester opened their new Community Stadium on August 4th 2008, mainly paid for by the